Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Click here for our full review on TunnelBear.

 VirtualShield is the new kid on the block.
-It doesn’t see a lot of use yet but it has all the makings of a VPN service that many users can enjoy on a daily basis.
+It doesn’t see a lot of use yet but it has all the makings of a VPN service that many users can enjoy daily.
 It already brings a lot to the table by employing a no-logs policy.
-By now you should know that even among the best VPN services, there are those that don’t offer complete anonymity.
+By now you should know that even among the best VPN services, some don’t offer complete anonymity.

 You can get VirtualShield for Windows, macOS, and Android devices.
 You can also add browser extensions for Chrome, Firefox, and Opera.
 One of the most noticeable drawbacks is the lack of support for Linux-based systems.
 Although most Linux operating systems are notoriously hard to crack, users around the world still need a VPN provider to get past geographical restrictions on certain websites or to bypass censorship tools.